This article by Angus D. Birditt was produced for Pasture Fed Livestock Association

 "Our only regret is that we weren’t ‘Pasture For Life’ certified years before, but it’s the best thing we have done. "

-How does the Pasture Fed Livestock Association help you as a farmer?
+How does Pasture for Life help you as a farmer?

-RC: The PFLA is such a great source of information.
-As novice farmers, it was the PFLA forum where we could find other farmers and experts in the agricultural industry.
+RC: The PfL is such a great source of information.
+As novice farmers, it was the PfL forum where we could find other farmers and experts in the agricultural industry.
 It is a place where networking happens, contacts are made; many of whom are very open and friendly to giving advice.
 It is a brilliant community of farmers and related people that all focus on the same regenerative values, such as, improving soil health and agroecology.
-Soil biomass is such a massive subject that we are trying to learn more about, using various PFLA forums and talks.
+Soil biomass is such a massive subject that we are trying to learn more about, using various PfL forums and talks.

-I believe the PFLA will come into their own when these food standards [set out in the Agriculture Bill recently] are introduced in the coming months and years, when lower levels of food standards will arrive into our food system; that’s when the Association’s ‘Pasture For Life’ stamp will really highlight those working at the highest of standards.
+I believe the PfL will come into their own when these food standards [set out in the Agriculture Bill recently] are introduced in the coming months and years, when lower levels of food standards will arrive into our food system; that’s when the Association’s ‘Pasture for Life’ stamp will really highlight those working at the highest of standards.

 KC: We send our livestock to Andrew Duff at MacDuff wholesaler, who then sells it across the UK.
 We also sell some of our meat through local box schemes or at Bowhouse, which is a great place to meet local consumers and tell them exactly how the meat was farmed.